Positive Drug Test Results: What You Need to Know

 - Education/Treatment – The employee must comply with the SAP’s recommendations.
 This could be anything from attending several group meetings to in-house rehabilitation.

 - Follow-Up Evaluation – This must take place with the same SAP who conducted the initial evaluation and will determine whether the employee has satisfied the recommendations.

-- DOT Follow-Up Testing – The SAP will provide the employer with a schedule of follow-up tests, in which a minimum of 6 unannounced tests conducted under direct observation are to be scheduled over at least a 12 month period.
-This process may continue for up to 5 years.
+- DOT Follow-Up Testing – The SAP will provide the employer with a schedule of follow-up tests, in which a minimum of six unannounced tests conducted under direct observation are to be scheduled over at least a 12-month period.
+This process may continue for up to five years.